-After having purchased their USB 500 Rack, I was immediately struck by how little I knew of Aphex, who have been around for quite some time, and boast a significant product line that has found its way into recording facilities all over.
+After having purchased their USB 500 Rack, I was immediately struck by how little I knew of Aphex Audio, who have been around for quite some time and boast a significant product line.
 So I made my way over to their offices in Burbank, and had a chat with their Product Specialist and all-around nice guy, Jace Nuzback.

-Hi Jace.
-Thanks for having us over to chat.
-Can you tell us a bit about your work and title at Aphex?
+– Hi Jace.
+Can you tell me a bit about your work and job title at Aphex?

 My title is “Product Specialist”, but I end up wearing way more hats than that.
 I do everything from tech support to most of our trade show setups, as well as help with product design.
 Aphex is a small company, but we’ve got a great team that works very well together.

-Is that sort of multi-tasking position what you signed up for when you originally applied for the job?
+– Is that kind of multi-tasking position what you imagined yourself doing when you applied for the job?

-I’ve been in pro audio since 1992.
-I’ve owned a studio and graduated from the Conservatory For Recording Arts and Sciences in Tempe, AZ.
-I’ve been a live sound engineer, I’ve worked in post production and I was a Product Manager for M Audio and Line 6 as well as a Product Specialist for Tascam.
-All of that past experience makes it easier to communicate with team members.
-Because I know how people will use the product in different applications, talking with end users comes naturally.
+I’ve been in pro audio since 1992, after graduating from the Conservatory For Recording Arts and Sciences in Tempe, Arizona.
+I’ve been a studio owner, live sound engineer, and worked in post-production in the past, as well as being a Product Manager for M Audio and Line 6 and a Product Specialist for TASCAM.
+All of that past experience makes it easier to communicate with team members, and because I know how people will use the product in different applications, talking with end users comes naturally.

-I’ve been here 4 years now, and have been a part of making the Project Channel, the USB 500 Rack, and the D 500 Duo.
+I’ve been here four years now, and have been a part of making the Project Channel, the USB 500 Rack, and the D-500 Duo.
 I’ve had input on everything we’ve made lately, but those are the ones I chipped in on the most.

-When the economy goes the way it has over the last few years, a lot of it comes down to what can be done that’s unique.
+When the economy goes the way it has over the last few years, a lot of our success comes down to making unique products.
 When we first came up with the concept of our IN2 USB audio interface, we had to think about how we could sell an interface like that for more than what other companies were making theirs for.
-We really have to work to get the message out about all the sonic advantages, value and workflow benefits of our integrated products, like the IN2.
+We really had to work to get the message out about all the sonic advantages, value and workflow benefits of our integrated products like the IN2.

 A customer who knows about gear will understand why they’re paying a bit more for one product over another, but other customers will need some education or a demonstration.
-You either make your product easier to use than the competition or give it something that sets it apart from other products.
-The IN2 is a good example with its integration of Class A preamps, optical compression and high output headphone amplification, all things that can get expensive if bought separately.
-You also don’t have to go through a ton of menus or on-screen controls to do basic operations.
+You either make your product easier to use than the competition, or give it something that sets it apart.
+The IN2 is a good example, with its integration of Class A pre-amps, optical compression and high-output headphone amplification..
+You also don’t have to go through a ton of menus or on-screen controls on our products to do basic operations.

-Given that you guys aren’t as well known as certain other brands, do you factor that into how you promote your products, or do you prefer to just let the products speak for themselves?
+– Given that you guys aren’t as famous as certain other brands, do you factor that into how you promote your products?

 In the case of our USB 500 Rack, that was a unique product that no-one else was making, so it would have gotten attention regardless.
-But we do advertise in key print and online outlets.
-We also have an active and growing roster of pros who help us get the word out on top of industry events and trade shows.
+But we do advertise in important print and online outlets.
+We also have a growing roster of professionals who help us get the word out, and we’re regulars at industry events and trade shows also.

-The Exciter and Compellor tend to be secret weapons on a lot of people’s mixes, so they don’t like to tell other people about it.
+The Aural Exciter and Compellor tend to be secret weapons on a lot of people’s mixes, so they don’t like to tell other people about it.
 We get a lot of that, especially with our processing tools.
 Our gear also gets used on a lot of award shows.
-We have remote controlled pre- amps that get used every year on the Grammys and Country Music Awards, integral to the shows but behind the scenes in the broadcast trucks.
+We have remote controlled pre- amps that get used every year on the Grammys and Country Music Awards that are integral to the shows, but are used behind the scenes in the broadcast trucks.
 Our gear also gets used a ton on stage shows as well, like Cirque Du Soleil.

-With USB mics, you can’t insert any processing before the analog signal is converted to digital.
-So you can’t compress the signal, which means you might overload the input of your DAW during the recording process and you’re not taking advantage of the full signal to noise ratio of the converters.
-With the Microphone X you can get a good sound, control your dynamics, and add in your processing to get a professional sound right away.
+With USB mics, you can’t insert any processing before the analog signal is converted to a digital one, such as compression.
+As a result, you might overload the input of your soundcard during the recording process, and you’re not taking advantage of the full signal-to-noise ratio of the converters either.
+With the Microphone X, you can get a good sound, control your dynamics and add in your processing to get a professional sound right away.
 And you can be mobile with it.
 You can even use it for things like Skype, which is a much better alternative than your laptop mic.
-No other USB microphone on the market offers analog processing.
+No other USB microphone on the market offers this kind of analog processing.

-In addition to great sounding 24-bit/96kHz operation, the optical compressor, Aural Exciter and Big Bottom processors, the Microphone X also features a powerful headphone amplifier.
+In addition to great sounding 24-bit/96 KHz operation, an optical compressor, the Aural Exciter and Big Bottom processors, the Microphone X also comes with a powerful headphone amplifier.

-One of Aphex’s flagship products has been the Aural Exciter, which seems to have been given a modern revamp in recent years, as well as a 500 series port.
+– Aphex’s flagship product has been the Aural Exciter, which has been given a modern revamp in recent years, as well as a 500 series port.
 How did the Exciter/Big Bottom concept come about?

 The Big Bottom is similar, but it’s an optical compressor that uses a low-pass filter to select what gets processed.
 You use the “Drive” control to decide how much to compress.
 Then you can blend it in to taste.

 No-one else was doing it, and it was definitely a hole waiting to be filled.
 When you look at the market from a manufacturing standpoint, there aren’t a lot of companies out there doing USB audio interfaces and 500 Series products.
 When recording and mixing with a DAW and standard 500 frames, other things are required.
 First you need an audio interface with the right amounts of ins and outs.
 You also need analog cables to connect everything.
-You also have to know how to route the audio properly.
-There’s so much that can go wrong, and it’s a pain.
-Our USB 500 rack not only makes it much easier and less expensive but it will also bring more people in to the 500 series market!
+You also have to know how to route the audio properly, and there’s so much that can go wrong that it’s a pain.
+Our USB 500 rack not only makes it much easier and less expensive but it will also bring more people into the 500 series market.
 So it’s great for the whole 500 series industry.

-Aphex has actually been in the 500 game from the very beginning with the original CX-1 now reissued as the CX 500 and the original EQF-2 reissued as the EFQ 500.
+Aphex has actually been in the 500 game from the very beginning with the original CX-1, now reissued as the CX 500 and the original EQF-2, also reissued as the EFQ-500.

-In order to put so many components into one product, does there have to be a compromise when making the USB 500 Rack?
-Some people feel more comfortable with a traditional Lunchbox setup with allows for a visible signal path through their cables.
-With so much digital signal flow along USB cables and inside the Rack, does something have to give?
+– In order to put so many components into one product, does there have to be a compromise when making the USB 500 Rack?